marinab4/marinab4.github.io/index.md

 ## About Me

-I'm a student.
-I don't have a lot of experience coding, but I want to learn.
+I am currently a high school student at Uni High.
+I don't have a lot of experience coding, but I wanted to learn so I am taking an introducory programming course.
+I hope to keep learning and growing as a programmer in the future!

 ## About My Project

-This is a final project for Programming Fundamentals
+This site is a progress log for my final project for the course Programming Fundamentals.
+For this project, I will choose and solve multiple LeetCode problems, complete with proper documentation and explanation.

 [My Final Report](files/finalreport.pdf)